Navya-amarneni/Celebrity-profiling/README.md

     birthyear   := {1940, ..., 2012}
     gender      := {male, female, nonbinary}

-   We use 3 methods to distinguish the features
+   We use 3 models to distinguish the features of the celebrity.Those are

    *Logistic Regression model
    *Naive Bayes model